 Adding to the failure against objectives listed above, police complained of increasing crime around the MSIR, and residents of a honey-pot effect where drug dealers were drawn to the streets outside the MSIR.

-Drug Free Australia urges the AMA to fully review the science on injecting rooms before promoting them as part of its drug policy positions.
+Drug Free Australia urges the Health Commission to fully review the science on injecting rooms to see whether some of the funds invested in this intervention can be better used elsewhere.
 Clearly, the science does not favour injecting rooms.